quantmind/giotto/giottoweb/docs/data.rst

       Gets or sets the label-accessor to the specified function or constant.
 If ``label`` is specified set the label-accessor and return the :js:data:`serie`.
       If ``label`` is not specified return the current label-accessor.

+   .. js:function:: serie.get(key)

+      Gets a value by key

 Geometric Data